salmandjing/RAG-GenAI-App/README.md

 1. **Python Installed**: Make sure you have Python installed on your system.
 2. **AWS CLI Installed**: Install the AWS Command Line Interface (CLI) to interact with AWS services.
 3. **AWS IAM Identity/Role**: Set up an IAM identity or role with the necessary permissions to access Bedrock and other required AWS services.
-Set up access in your terminal using ''' aws configure '''.
+Set up access in your terminal using  ```aws configure ```.
 [Learn more here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 ## Getting Started